 4. The EKR Power Map (EKR = equivalent K-readings)

 This map was designed to take into account the refractive effect as well as the effect of the posterior surface.
 Another requirement was that its output (equivalent K-readings, or EKR) for untreated eyes should approximate the corresponding SimK values, which are usually derived from the Sagittal Power Map (n=1.3375).
 EKR values are calculated according to Snell’s laws using the refractive indices of the corneal tissue and aqueous and aggregating the resulting anterior and posterior power values.
-In a second step the map is shifted such that for a normal eye (posterior radius 82% of anterior radius) the resulting EKR values match the SimK values from a Sagittal Power Map.
+In a second step, the map is shifted so that for a normal eye (posterior radius 82% of anterior radius) the resulting EKR values match the SimK values from a Sagittal Power Map.

 In other words, the "error" that n=1.3375 creates in a Sagittal Power Map is now added to the true power values.
 In this way the resulting EKR values can be used in IOL formulas that correct for n=1.3375.

 Figure 6 shows the EKR Power Map of a spherical shell with rant = 8.0 mm and rpost = 6.58 mm (rpost / rant = 82%).
 For a spherical shell with this ideal ratio the EKR Power Map is virtually identical to the Refractive Power Map of the anterior surface.